EdDataScienceEES/tutorial-NevanOpp/draft.md

 m_fires2
 ```
 ## Export your map
 To export your map as an html file you can use the `htmlwidgets` library.
-This simple code with export your map as a html file allowing you to open it in a browser.
+This simple code will export your map as a html file allowing you to open it in a browser.
 Use the `saveWidgets(<map>,file=<filepath>)` function.
 ```r
 library(htmlwidgets)
 saveWidget(m, file="maps/m.html") #save map m to maps/m.html